 Lecturers of the first part of the Master

 The quality of the lecturers guarantees high-level training and constant updating of topics.
 The diversity of their origin, both geographical and institutional, contributes to the dynamism of the courses and enables the students to contrast different theories, methods and results.

-Universities: France: AgroSup Dijon; Germany: Technische Universität München, University of Bonn; Morocco: IAV Hassan II; Spain: Universidad de Zaragoza, Universidad Politécnica de Madrid, Universidad Pública de Navarra; United Kingdom: Newcastle University, Scotland's Rural College, The University of Manchester, University of Reading; United States: Cornell University, Pennsylvania State University, Rutgers University, Texas A&M University, University of Arkansas, University of California Davis, University of Connecticut, University of Florida, University of Illinois, University of Massachusetts, University of Missouri.
+Universities: France: AgroSup Dijon; Germany: Technische Universität München; Ireland: Dublin Institute of Technology; Morocco: IAV Hassan II; Norway: University of Bergen; Spain: Universidad de Zaragoza, Universidad Pública de Navarra; United Kingdom: Newcastle University, University of Reading; United States: Cornell University, Michigan State University, North Dakota State University, Rutgers University, Texas A&M University, University of Arkansas, University of California Davis, University of Connecticut, University of Florida, University of Illinois, University of Massachusetts, University of Missouri.